eloylp/go-serve/README.md

 ### Main features

 * Serve specified folder via the HTTP protocol.
+Serve the current working directory by default.
-* Users authorisation for `READ` and `WRITE` operations independently.
+* Configure auth for `READ` and `WRITE` operations independently.
 * Upload single files.
-* Upload `tar.gz` files and extract them under the specified path in the document root.
+* Upload an entire directory tree by using `tar.gz`  archive format and specify in server extraction point.
-* Download folders and files of your document root using `tar.gz` as archive.
+* Download the desired directory tree by using `targ.gz`  archives.
 * Basic Prometheus metrics out of the box.
 Histograms for request duration, response size and upload size.
-* Option to serve metrics on an alternative port.
+* Option to serve metrics at an alternative port.
 * Status endpoint.
+* Cache.
+Natively provided by the the Go [fileserve](https://github.com/golang/go/blob/acb189ea59d7f47e5db075e502dcce5eac6571dc/src/net/http/fs.go#L838) handler.
+It uses [If-Modified-Since](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since) header for caching.

 ### Binary distributions

-You can go to the [releases](https://github.com/eloylp/go-serve/releases/latest) page for specific OS and architecture requirements and download binaries.
+The [releases](https://github.com/eloylp/go-serve/releases/latest) page will host binaries for the different OS and architectures.

-An example install for a Linux machine could be:
+Here is an example install for a Linux machine could be:

 ```bash
 sudo curl -L "https://github.com/eloylp/go-serve/releases/download/v2.0.0/go-serve_2.0.0_Linux_x86_64" \